gentle joy, playful nourishment

 Sessions can take place in your home or via telehealth.

-Communication Therapy
+Speech Therapy

-Communication therapy, also called speech therapy, provides you with strategies to have clear, joyful communication with your child.
+Speech therapy provides you with strategies to have clear, joyful communication with your child.
 Using our voices and bodies to communicate should be fun!

 Every visit will consider how social skills, emotional regulation, sensory needs, medical history, and family social dynamics impact communication.
 Children learn to talk by interacting with others, so speech therapy is just as much about supporting your family’s wellness as it is for your child.